FrugalPrompt: Reducing Contextual Overhead in Large Language Models via Token Attribution: Experiment

 \subsection{Models}

-We perform inference using a set of contemporary frontier models that vary in architecture and scale.
-This is primarily an effort to examine the generalizability of our method.
+We perform inference using a set of contemporary frontier models, varying in architecture and scale, to examine the generalizability of our method.
 The models are: LLaMA-3 8B, LLaMA-3 70B \cite{meta2024llama3}, GPT-3.5 \cite{brown2020language}, Gemini 2.0 Flash Thinking \cite{googledm2025gemini25}, and o3-mini \cite{openai2025o3mini}.
 The closed-source models are accessed via their respective APIs, and the open-source models are accessed via OpenRouter\footnote{ \url{https://openrouter.ai/}}, using standardized prompts to minimize formatting-induced variability.